Expert tells judge to drop charges against NYC Mayor Eric Adams without letting them be refiled

 Bove had suggested the charges could be reinstated after the election if the new permanent U.S. attorney decided it was appropriate.

+The filing came on the same day that two prosecutors who worked on the Adams' case — Celia Cohen and Andrew Rohrbach — were placed on leave while the internal probe of the Adams' prosecution continued, according to a person with knowledge of the action.
+The person spoke on condition of anonymity because the individual was not authorized to speak publicly.

+Messages sent to Cohen and Rohrbach for comment were not returned Friday.
+Two other prosecutors on the case had already been placed on leave and one has resigned.

-Lawyers for Adams subsequently asked for the charges to be dismissed “with prejudice,” meaning they could not be refiled.
-The judge has not yet ruled on that request.
+The government also was expected to file papers soon in response to a recent request by lawyers for Adams asking that the charges be dismissed “with prejudice,” meaning they could not be refiled.
+That request is pending.

 Adams was indicted in September and accused of accepting over $100,000 in illegal campaign contributions and travel perks from a Turkish official and others seeking to buy influence while he was Brooklyn borough president.
 He has pleaded not guilty and insisted he is innocent.